The Charity Challenge mission statement:

 “The company, which provides a series of inspiring team challenges that develop and motivate staff, aimed at providing assistance to the developing world and fundraising for charity, is to be commended on producing an application that shows evidence of a thorough and committed understanding of all aspects of sustainable development, both within the company itself and in its core business activities.
 It is clear that sustainable development is at the heart of the business.
 The examiners were thoroughly impressed with the company’s commitment to social sustainability; in this rapidly expanding market, it represents outstanding performance and is an example to others.”

-We also work alongside partners such as the International Porter Protection Group, Rainforest Alliance and Climate Care to ensure that our expeditions are beneficial for everyone involved, and don’t have a negative impact on the environments and communities we visit.
+We also work alongside organisations such as the International Porter Protection Group, Rainforest Alliance and Climate Care to ensure that our expeditions are beneficial for everyone involved, and don’t have a negative impact on the environments and communities we visit.
 Have a look at these websites for more information on what these excellent companies achieve in their daily activities.

 Keep in touch :